Flags of the Austrian Army during the French Revolutionary and Napoleonic Wars: 1809 Irregular Unit Flags

 A large number of Landwehr (secondary militia) and Freiwillige (volunteer) battalions were formed for the 1809 War.
 Of the Freiwillige, Bohemia provided the six battalions of the Erzherzog Karl Legion and Moravia supplied three battalions of Moravian Freiwillige.
 As there were 22 Legion battalions in 1800, there was probably no shortage of flags for the 1809 battalions and possibly some Landwehr units.
-The two 1800 flags mentioned and illustrated were carried at Wagram: 1st EKL Battalion probably carried the Bohemian flag and the Moravian flag was presumably carried by one of the Moravian Freiwillige battalions.
-2nd EKL Battalion’s flag was a 5-barred flag in yellow over blue with a black Doppeladler on each side.
+The 'Katalog der Erzherzog Carl Ausstellung zur Jahrhundertfeier der Schlacht bei Aspern' (Catalogue to the Archduke Charles Exhibition for the centenary of the Battle of Aspern) mentions that two 1800 flags were carried at Wagram: 1st EKL Battalion probably carried the Bohemian flag and the 2nd EKL Battalion's flag was a 5-barred flag in yellow over sky blue with a plain black Doppeladler on each side.
 The six battalions of Wiener Freiwillige (Vienna Volunteers) were presented with three 1806 pattern and three 1792 pattern Ordinarfahnen, although it is only known that the 4th battalion had a 1792 pattern.